ipetkov/crane/docs/API.md

    * Note: it is expected that this directory has the exact structure as would be produced by `craneLib.vendorCargoDeps`

+Any patched binaries on `aarch64-darwin` will be [signed](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html).
+You can disable this functionality by setting `doNotSign`.

 **Automatic behavior:** if `cargoVendorDir` is set and `doNotRemoveReferencesToVendorDir` is not set, then `removeReferencesToVendoredSources "$out" "$cargoVendorDir"` will be run as a